 Rationale for measure construct and calculation change:

 The target was derived from a study “Determination of the Oswestry Disability Index score equivalent to a "satisfactory symptom state" in patients undergoing surgery for degenerative disorders of the lumbar spine-a Spine Tango registrybased study”. vanHooff, ML et al Spine J. 2016 Oct;16(10):1221-1230.
 Patient Acceptable Symptom State (PASS), the highest level of symptom beyond which patients consider themselves well.
 PASS was compared to post-op ODI to determine an equivalent ODI threshold.
 ODI score less than or equal to 22 indicates the achievement of an acceptable symptom state and can be used as a criterion for treatment success.
 [AUC]: 0.89 [sensitivity: 78.3%, specificity: 82.1%] for 1 year follow-up].
-The OR benchmark of change (30) derived from MNCM data (3 years); the average change in points of patients that did achieve the target of less than or equal to 22.
+The OR benchmark of improvement (30) derived from MNCM data (3 years); the average improvement in points of patients that did achieve the target of less than or equal to 22.

 Rationale for the expansion of the denominator and addition of exclusions:

 During the original development of this measure, the intent was to have a homogeneous population procedure that represented the most common procedure CPT code 63030 for the most common diagnosis of disc herniation.
 This strategy did not translate well from ICD-9 to ICD-10 diagnosis codes and the volume of eligible denominator patients dropped significantly.
 In 2018, the MNCM development workgroup reconvened for measure construct redesign and adopted a broader denominator population; all applicable discectomy laminectomy procedure codes and not limited by a type of diagnosis (includes all).
-With this decision, the workgroup decided to adopt the same exclusions for the spine fusion population and added exclusions for spine related cancer, acute fracture or infection, idiopathic or congenital scoliosis.
+With this decision, the workgroup decided to adopt the same exclusions for the spine fusion population and added exclusions for spine related cancer, acute fracture or infection, idiopathic or congenital scoliosis

 Clinical Recommendation Statements